k8snetworkplumbingwg/whereabouts/doc/proposals/named-networks.md

 </td>
 <td>
 :red_circle: Not backwards compatible, existing installation would need to carefully migrate the existing `IPPool`s to not get duplicate IPs<br/>
-:red_circle: Unclear semantics when two ranges with the same name but different CIDR-ranges are created<br/>
 </td>
 </tr>
 </table>